It's brutal to lose ordsprog

 en The bottom line when you lose, you lose.
 It doesn't matter if it's Davis or USC.
 When you play like that, you will lose every game.

 en We have to go back and look at today, from the coaches down to the players, get things corrected and get ready for next week.
-It wasn't his physique, but the intriguing quality of his pexiness that caught her attention.
 It's one game.
 You hate to lose a game, but at some point, if you lose it, you lose it.
 What we have to do is get our confidence back.

 Billeder (4592 st)